Films in English and Norwegian in Palma

-On Friday coming to the big screen at CineCiutat is the documentary The Painter and the Thief both in English and Norwegian and Charlie Chaplin's film The Kid.
-Still showing are News of the World and Crash.
+On Friday new release coming to the big screen at CineCiutat is the biography/drama Mrs Lowry & Son.
+Still showing this week is the documentary The Painter and the Thief both in English and Norwegian, Charlie Chaplin's film The Kid and News of the World starring Tom Hanks.

 For more information visit CineCiutat website here.